COVID – 19 VISITATION

 End of life situations

 For patients in imminent end-of-life situations, support/visitors will be allowed at all times.

 Patients undergoing same-day procedures may be accompanied to the facility by a companion and that companion may remain in a hospital-designated waiting area if space permits or outside the building until the patient is ready to be discharged.

 Patients that are positive for COVID-19 and PUI’s (patients under investigation for COVID-19) will not be allowed visitors unless it is an end-of-life circumstance.
 Staff will instruct visitor on proper application of PPE (personal protection equipment) if it is an end-of-life visit.

 Hospital staff must screen the support person for symptoms of COVID-19 (e.g., fever, sore throat, runny nose, cough, shortness of breath, muscle aches, or diarrhea) and conduct a temperature check prior to entering the clinical area and every twelve hours thereafter for the remainder of their presence at the bedside.

 If a support person has confirmed or suspected COVID-19 or presents with or develops symptoms of COVID-19, they should be excluded from the facility.
-There are no exceptions to this rule.
 In this situation, through informed decision making the patient and family may choose to select a different support person.
 Signage will be placed at all hospital entries and parking lots to inform visitors of new COVID – 19 visitation restrictions.
 This policy will be posted, and made available.